maslindc2/PricePinion/README.md

-# Webscrape-Workbench
+# Webscraper
-This repo is for experimenting with the web scraper we will need to use for PricePinion.
+This repo is for developing the web scraper we will need to use for PricePinion.
 ## Development Instructions
 ### Getting the packages.
 Just like any JavaScript/Typescript project we need to install all the packages.